Zeekr 7X: History

-Design and equipment
+Design

 The Zeekr 7X is built on Geely's Sustainable Experience Architecture (SEA) 800V platform shared with the similar Zeekr 007, its sedan counterpart.
 It features Zeekr's "Hidden Energy" design language.
-One of the distinguishing element of this design language is the front lights that form the Zeekr Stargate interactive LCD display, which is capable of projecting messages and images.
+One of the distinguishing element of this design language is the front lights that form the Zeekr Stargate interactive LCD, which is capable of projecting messages and images.

+Features

 The Zeekr 7X is available with three interior colour schemes: purple and white, black and grey, and pure black.
 The seats are made from Nappa full-grain leather, equipped with up to 14 functions including heating, ventilation, and six massage settings.
 The rear seats have adjustable rake, extendable leg rests, and heating and ventilation features, which are controlled through an LED screen in the fold-down armrest.
-Its boot has a capacity of 765 litres, expandable to 1978 litres with the seats down, along with a 62-litre front storage compartment (frunk).
+Its boot has a capacity of 765 L, expandable to 1978 L with the seats down, along with a 62 L front storage compartment (frunk).

 The interior is equipped with a 16-inch infotainment screen, a 13.5-inch instrument panel, and a 36-inch augmented reality head-up display.
 Rear passengers have access to 13-inch 2.5K OLED screens for entertainment.
 The vehicle's infotainment system is powered by a Qualcomm Snapdragon 8295 automotive chip.
 The gear selector is located on a steering wheel column-mounted stalk rather than on the center console like other Zeekr models.

 Zeekr claims the 7X is the world's first pure electric SUV to conquer Bilutu Peak, the highest fixed dune on Earth.
 The vehicle's air suspension is able to raise its ground clearance to 230 mm.